All tools

 PNG export fidelity and supersampling

 Captures read from the WebGL drawing buffer after an explicit render pass.
 When the split-view preview is smaller than print dimensions, the exporter can upscale toward a 3840 px long edge before restoring your viewport — helpful for wide neon banners and ultrawide stream overlays.
+Transparent PNG clears canvas alpha and temporarily removes fog for layering over video plates or slide masters.

 Accessibility and motion comfort